micmejia/bible-dump/NKJV/Titus/Titus 3.md

 And let our _people_ also learn to maintain good works, to _meet_ urgent needs, that they may not be unfruitful. ## Farewell

 ###### 15
 All who _are_ with me greet you.
 Greet those who love us in the faith.
 Grace _be_ with you all.
-Amen. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 501 Nelson Pl, Nashville, TN 37214 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences ### Footnotes [^a]: Titus 3:10 _warning_
+Amen.